 - Do my competitors’ products/projects/businesses have a logo?

 Answers to these questions will give you a strong understanding of what is required.
-I would say 9.9875 times out of 10, a logo would be a necessity, as it creates instantaneous: brand identity, recognition, professionalism and consistency.
-There are times when a logo is not necessary but, in those cases, you must still properly brand your company or product.
+I would say 9.9875 times out of 10, a logo is a necessity, as it creates instantaneous brand identity, recognition, professionalism, and consistency.
+There are times when a logo is not necessary; in those cases, you must still properly brand your company or product.
 Consistency across your marketing strategy will always be important, whether a logo is involved or not.

 2. What is my client’s business?